WebizenAI/sensedocs/WebScience/HumanCentricAI.md

-One of the essential objectives is to get to the point where the [[WebScience/HumanCentricAI/ValuesProject/ValuesCredentials]]
+One of the essential objectives is to get to the point where the [[ValuesCredentials]] are able to be deployed.

 # Human-Centric AI Ethics